Skip to content

 Swampoodle Grounds (near present day Union Station), also known as Capitol Park, was the home of the Washington Nationals baseball team of the National League from 1886 to 1889.

-Categories Faces & Places of Yesterday Tags 1880s, baseball, Swampoodle, Washington Nationals 2 Comments
+Categories Faces & Places of Yesterday Tags 1880s, Baseball, Swampoodle, Washington Nationals 2 Comments

-Russia House used to be the Irish Free State Legation
+Russia House Was Once the Irish Free State Legation

-March 11, 2023July 15, 2016 by ghostsofdc
+May 21, 2026July 15, 2016 by ghostsofdc

 Washington, D.C., circa 1925.
 "Irish Free State legation, Florida Avenue."
 Harris & Ewing Collection glass negative.